-

 The verdict is already known.
 “It will be hopelessly deadlocked,” predicts Brotemarkle, who should know because he has appointed himself judge.

-A few years later, Ponce de León organized a second expedition to the territory, but when he and his 200 would-be colonists landed in the vicinity of Charlotte Harbor, they were soon attacked by warriors of the powerful Calusa tribe.
-Rather than finding the fountain of youth, Ponce was struck by an arrow poisoned with the sap of the Manchineel tree and died several days later.
+A few years later, Ponce de León organized a second expedition to the territory, but, after he and his 200 would-be colonists landed in the vicinity of Charlotte Harbor, they were soon attacked by warriors of the powerful Calusa tribe.
+Rather than finding the fountain of youth, Ponce was struck by an arrow poisoned with the sap of the Manchineel tree, and he died several days later.